wayneheller/RepData_PeerAssessment1/PA1_template.md

 Are there differences in activity patterns between weekdays and weekends?
 -------------------------------------------------------------------------

-#### Create a new factor variable in the dataset with two levels â€“ â€œweekdayâ€ and â€œweekendâ€ indicating whether a given date is a weekday or weekend day.
+#### Create a new factor variable in the dataset with two levels â€“ weekday and weekend indicating whether a given date is a weekday or weekend day.

 ``` r
 dfActivity <- mutate(dfActivity, day_type = factor((weekdays(date) %in% c("Saturday", "Sunday")), labels = c("Weekday", "Weekend")))